Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Painted in 1680, oil on canvas,

-Portrait of a Lady falls under her late period of portraits.
+portrait of a lady falls under her late period of portraits.

-The subject is unconfirmed, but possibly someone called Miss Weston.
+but possibly someone called Miss Weston.

-Miss Weston.
+Miss Western.

 There's also speculation that the person in the portrait

-who was a writer of the time and often referred to as the first female novelist in English.
+and often referred to as the first female novelist in English.

-So it's amazing to think that possibly the first female portrait artist painted the first female novelist.
+It was amazing to think that possibly the first female portrait artist,

 Yeah, that's cool.